Reflective Decoding: Beyond Unidirectional Generation with Off-the-Shelf Language Models: Implementation Details

 \subsection{Entropy Calibration}

 Entropy calibration is used when sampling candidate generations (\S\ref{subsec:implementation}).
-We expand on the earlier definition here.
+When sampling output generations, generation parameters (truncation parameter $p_{s}$ from nucleus sampling, in paraphrasing) control how ``greedy'' or stochastic sampling is.
+However, the effect of $p_{s}$ depends on many dynamic (example-wise) factors.
+Setting $p_{s}$ too low may sample only the most likely option, too high gives off-topic candidates.
+The ``correct'' value of $p_{s}$ is highly example-dependent.

-When sampling output generations, desired variety (nucleus sampling $p_{\hat{s}}$ in paraphrasing) depends on target length, number of generations, complexity of meaning, desired level of agreement with source etc. Setting $p_{\hat{s}}$ too low may sample only the most likely option, but too high can result in off-topic candidates.
+We define \textbf{entropy calibration} to control how much ``randomness'' is used in sampling in a robust way.
+Rather than directly setting a $p_{s}$ for all examples, this specifies the approximate entropy $\hat{h}$ to sample with for each example.
+In the greedy case for instance, the desired entropy $\hat{h}$ is set to 0 (i.e. picking from a set of 1 possible option).

-We abstract away the token-wise sampling parameter, instead considering a measure of expected variance over the full generation.
-We use the sampling entropy over generated strings, which roughly corresponds to the number of options we are choosing between when sampling full texts.
-We estimate this on the source $s_0...s_n$ as the sum of token-wise entropies:
+We search for $p_{s}$ in each case that is expected to give the correct entropy for the full generation, although $p_{s}$ is a token-level parameter.
+To estimate this, we take sampling entropy over the source text $s_0...s_n$ under the nucleus-sampling truncated distribution P$_p$:

-Roughly, this captures a branching-factor over the sequence.
-We select $p_{\hat{s}}$ that gives a desired entropy.
-We set this to 4 to 6.
-Parameters are available in App.~\ref{app:model_params}.
+$V_p$ is the truncated vocabulary with parameter $p_{s}$.
+We select $p_{s}$ that gives a desired entropy, setthing this to 4 or 6 which we found effective (App.~\ref{app:model_params}).